-How does it work?
+How does bone conduction technology work?

 The abridged version of bone conduction headphones is that they rest directly on the listener’s cheekbones.
 Unlike traditional headphones and earbuds, the eardrum doesn’t vibrate to pass the information along to the cochlea.
 Instead, the vibrations from the bone conduction bee-lines for the cochlea.

-Due to the lack of eardrum involvement, this technology is good for people with hearing deficiencies, as the bone conduction vibration acts as in lieu of the eardrum.
+Due to the lack of eardrum involvement, this technology is good for people with hearing deficiencies, as the bone conduction vibration acts in lieu of the eardrum.

 If audio quality matters to you at all, avoid bone conduction cans.